Avanhoo/Engineering_4_Notebook/README.md

 **Part II:**

-I had a bit of difficulty in getting the lights to turn on, which I realize was because I had the wron pins.
+I had a bit of difficulty in getting the lights to turn on, which I realize was because I had the wrong pins.
 Since they aren't labled on the Pico I plugged one LED into ground and the other into pin 2 instead of 4, but after I fixed that it was pretty simple.

 **Part III:**
+The button gave me more trouble than it should have.
+This was due to confusion surrounding the pull up/down built into the pico.
+If you're pulling DOWN you need one 3.3V wire connected to the button and the other to your pin.
+If you're pulling UP you need a ground wire to the button and the other to your pin.
+I was doing the wrong direction of pull for my wiring as I didn't understand the difference between pull up and pull down.

 **Part IV:**